 We account for employee stock options and restricted stock in accordance with relevant authoritative literature.
 Stock options are granted with an exercise price estimated to be equal to the fair market value on the date of grant as authorized by our board of directors.
 Options granted have vesting provisions ranging from one to six years.
 Stock option grants are generally subject to forfeiture if employment terminates prior to vesting.
 We have selected the Black-Scholes option pricing model for estimating the grand date fair value of stock option awards granted.
-There are assumptions within the Black-Scholes option pricing model.
 We have considered the retirement and forfeiture provisions of the options and utilized our historical experience to estimate the expected life of the options.
-We base the risk-free interest rate is based on the yield of a zero coupon U.S. Treasury security with a maturity equal to the expected life of the option from the date of the grant.
-We estimate the volatility of the share price of our common stock by considering the historical volatility of the stock of similar public entities.
-In determining the appropriateness of the public entities included in the volatility assumption, we consider a number of factors, including the entity's life cycle stage, size, financial leverage, and products offered.
-Stock-based compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the requisite service period based on the number of awards for which the requisite service is expected to be rendered.
+We base the risk-free interest rate on the yield of a zero coupon U.S. Treasury security with a maturity equal to the expected life of the option from the date of the grant.
+Prior to July 2012, due to the limited time we had been public, we estimated the volatility of the share price of our common stock by considering the historical volatility of the stock of similar public entities.
+In determining the appropriateness of the public entities included in the volatility assumption we considered a number of factors, including the entity's life cycle stage, size, financial leverage, and products offered.
+Beginning July 1, 2012, we began utilizing the volatility of the share price of our common stock by compared compensation cost is measured at the grant date based on the value of the award and is recognized as expense over the requisite service period based on the number of years for which the requisite service is expected to be rendered.

 Awards of restricted stock and restricted stock units are independent of stock option grants and are generally subject to forfeiture if employment terminates prior to vesting.
 Prior to our initial public offering, the vesting of the shares granted in 2010 were contingent on the sale of our company or a public offering of our common stock, subject to certain other conditions.
-The vesting of the shares granted in 2011and 2010 are generally based on the passage of time, performance or market conditions.
+The vesting of the shares granted in 2010 and beyond are generally based on the passage of time, performance or market conditions.
 Shares vesting based on the passage of time have vesting provisions ranging from one to six years.
 The fair value of restricted stock shares based on performance is based on the grant date fair value of our stock.
 The fair value of restricted stock shares based on market conditions is estimated using the Monte Carlo option pricing model.
 The risk-free interest rate and volatility assumptions used within the Monte Carlo option pricing model are calculated consistently with those applied in the Black-Scholes options pricing model utilized in determining the fair value of the stock option awards.
 For performance-based restricted stock awards, we must also make assumptions regarding the likelihood of achieving performance goals.
 If actual results differ significantly from these estimates, stock-based compensation expense and our results of operations could be materially affected.